GeorgeEnglezos/Scrcpy-GUI/README.md

 # FAQs
 - Is there a Linux port?
 No unfortunately, .NET MAUI doesn't support Linux builds.
-The create a Linux port, I would need to migrate the project to another library.
+To create a Linux port, I would need to migrate the project to another library.

 - Is there a macOS port?
 It's something I will explore soon.
 I don't own a macOS-powered machine, so I'll have to experiment with a VM, for which I'mm unsure of the compatibility.

 - What's next for the project?
-Currently, the project is complete in terms of functionality.
-I am focused primarily on fixing bugs and making small tweaks.
-If you have a feature to suggest, please do!
-If it's something that will benefit everyone, I will most likely implement it.
+Currently I am working on a more modern redesign for the project!